bapidhibar/portfolio-demo/README.md

 # portfolio-demo

-I created a simple portfolio using HTML.
+This is a portfolio-demo created using HTML and CSS.